duanegoodner/srepkg/README.md

 ### Using an S-package

 Once an S-package has been installed in a user's global Python environment, or (preferably) a virtual environment, all command line entry points of the original CLI application are available in that environment.
 The syntax of these commands is identical to that of the original application.

-## Comparing srepkg with a similar tool: [pipx](https://github.com/pypa/pipx)

-srepkg is in many ways similar to the widely used tool [pipx](https://github.com/pypa/pipx) which also allows users to install a Python CLI app in an isolated environment and then access that package from another environment.
-Key differences between srepkg and pipx include:

-* The actions that ensure isolation via pipx (i.e. installing a package with pipx instead of pip) are taken by the user at the time of package installation.
-With srepkg, source code is wrapped in an isolating layer prior to installation.
-Upon installation, the re-packaged application is automatically placed in its own environment, regardless of whether the user takes any other action to isolate it.

-* Packages that have been modified by srepkg and then installed are only accessible from the pre-existing environment from which the `pip install` command was called. pipx allows isolated applications to be installed with global access, or run in a temporary virtual environment.

-* pipx is more mature and feature-rich than srepkg.
-If you are looking for a tool to isolate Python command line apps that <u>you</u> will be installing and using, pipx will likely be more useful than srepkg.
-However, if you will be distributing a Python CLI app and want to be certain that the app is always installed into an isolated environment - regardless what the user knows about virtual environments and/or decides to do at install time - then consider using srepkg.

 ## Examples